Registry Repositories

 Acts as an intermediary that can be accessed to download packages from external repositories.
 To create, you need to specify:

 - Package type - the specific type of packages that will be available for proxying.
-For proxy repositories, only the following package types can be selected: Maven, NPM, PyPi, NuGet, Container.
+For proxy repositories, only the following package types can be selected: Maven, NPM, PyPi, NuGet, Container, Debian, Helm, Go.

 - Repository name - will be displayed in the general list of repositories.
 Can contain numbers, Latin letters, the